-How to Build a Conversion Van
+How to Convert a Van into a Camper

 Building my own conversion van has been the answer to replacing my aging Roadtrek, Class B Motorhome.
-I had eleven years of terrific enjoyment with the RV, but felt it was time to replace it.
+I had eleven years of terrific enjoyment with the RV but felt it was time to replace it.
 When I looked into purchasing a new one, I was astounded by the price which had doubled over the eleven years.

 It was then that I decided to build my own conversion van.